Contact: Mei Yook Woo, firstname.lastname@example.org

 - Schiff Foundation (Children’s Garden Educational Program): supplies for cooking healthy foods from the garden

 - City of Seattle, Department of Neighborhoods, Neighborhood Matching Fund: repair of walls and the creation of an outdoor cookery

 - Rainier Valley Eats! through United Way of King County: support for AppleCorps, an Americorps position facilitated through a partnership with Solid Ground, to staff this urban agriculture outreach program

 - Central Co-Op: sponsors the annual community pig roast held in July

-In existence for over 40 years, each year the Danny Woo Community Garden relies on volunteers and donations to help maintain the garden’s vibrancy and to address basic safety needs like crumbling infrastructure.
-If you’re interested in finding out how you can help preserve this unique green space, please contact firstname.lastname@example.org.
+Our Danny Woo Community Garden relies on volunteers to help maintain the garden’s vibrancy and to addresses everything from basic safety needs like maintaining infrastructure to painting worm and compost bins to weeding.
+You can volunteer as an individual or as part of a group!
+Hosting work parties for businesses, community groups and schools provide critical help.
+If you’re interested in finding out how you can help preserve this unique green space, please contact our Garden Manager, Mei at email@example.com.